 Clos de la Cure and its sister property of Château Milon represent seven generations of viticultural heritage.
 With the purchase of 4.5 additional hectares in 2008, situated on superb gravel terroir, the estate increased to 18 hectares, averaging 30 years of vine age.
 A portion of the Clos de la Cure vines are situated on the Saint Christophe des Bardes plateau and the rest lie on the plateau of Saint Etienne de Lisse.
 The vineyards share the same soil composition as Château Cheval Blanc – gravel and clay with iron-rich deposits and limestone bedrock – and they are densely planted at 6600-9000 vines per hectare.
 The Bouyer family farms ecologically with great respect for the Grand Cru terroir.
 For this commitment, the estate has earned the demanding Haute Valeur Environnementale certification, one of the first in Saint Emilion to do so.

 All fruit is harvested by hand and handled gently in the winery.
-The majority of the final wine comes from free run juice, which is vinified in concrete tank with punching down and 3-4 weeks of post-fermentation maceration before being transferred to barrel for ageing.
-The wines age for 12-15 months in french oak barrels, 40-50% of which are new.
-The resulting wine is marked by the fullness of Merlot with intense red fruit character underpinned by delicate tannins and an ethereal persistance on the palate.
+The majority of the final wine comes from free run juice, which is vinified in concrete tank with punch downs and 3-4 weeks of post-fermentation maceration before being transferred to barrel for aging.
+The wines age for 12-15 months in French oak barrels, 40-50% of which are new.
+The resulting wine is marked by the fullness of Merlot with intense red fruit character underpinned by delicate tannins and an ethereal persistence on the palate.
 Clos de la Cure easily offers 10-15 years of delicious drinking.